robnolen/aws-security-workshops/threat-detection-wksp/docs/01-environment-setup.md

 2. Click the **Get Started** button.
 3. On the next screen click the **Enable GuardDuty** button.

-> GuardDuty is now enabled and continuously monitoring your CloudTrail logs, VPC flow logs, and DNS Query logs for threats in your environment.
+> That's all you have to do!
+GuardDuty is now enabled and continuously monitoring your CloudTrail logs, VPC flow logs, and DNS Query logs for threats in your environment.

 ### Enable Macie